 Jean Graton was one of the main artists for the classic comic magazine Tintin, and is the creator of the successful Formula 1 comic hero 'Michel Vaillant'.
-Graton, who was born in Nantes, had an early interest in drawing and sports, the latter through his father's involvement in the local motorcycle club.
+This comic strip has become a classic in its own right and a media franchise beloved with every fan of automobile racing.
+Graton, who was born in Nantes in 1923, had an early interest in drawing and sports, the latter through his father's involvement in the local motorcycle club.
 He saw his first drawing published in Le Soir when he was only eight years old.
 When World War II broke out, Graton went to live with his grandmother and he found a job in a shipyard.
-He spent his military service in Algiers and returned to Nantes in 1947.
+The Nazis took his father as a prisoner of war.
+Graton himself spent his military service in Algiers and returned to Nantes in 1947.

-In 1995, Graton Éditeur launched the 'Dossiers Michel Vaillant' collection, a series of books with comics and articles about famous persons from the car and motorracing scene.
-The publishing house also reprinted Graton's older work, including his 'Oncle Pierre' stories and the 'Les Labourdet' series.
+In 1995, Graton Éditeur launched the 'Dossiers Michel Vaillant' collection, a book series with comics and articles about famous persons from the car and motorracing scene.
+It includes biopics about racing car champions, such as Jacky Ickx, Aryton Senna, Juan Manuel Fangio, Henri Pescarolo, Alain Prost, Michael Schumacher and Gilles Villeneuve, but also about automobile businessmen such as Sunichiro Honda, Enzo Ferrari and Louis Chevrolet.
+Even actors with a love for racing were featured, such as James Dean, Coluche and Steve McQueen.
+The publishing house also reprinted Graton's older work, including his 'Oncle Paul' stories and the 'Les Labourdet' series.